Browse my Breaking the Code crime blog or use the search engine on the right

 My hope for you

 Will I offend you and/or others as I do this?
 Yes, most certainly.
 I don’t do it to offend you though.
 I do so in the hope that your deeper understanding of these situations will allow you to examine your own actions.
 The goal is to give you perspective as to whether your actions mean that you are part of the solution or part of the problem.
-Hopefully, thereby it will lead to a more fulfilling life for you and for those whom you love.
+Hopefully, thereby it will lead to a more fulfilling life for you and for those whom you love, not to the disaster that too many experience.

 I also do it in hope that those of you who are parents will gain some insight into the perils that your son or daughter might face.
 It is this insight that will allow you to equip your son or daughter with the knowledge and understanding that he or she will need to avoid becoming part of the gangs, to avoid becoming involved with drugs, to avoid being an abuser or an abused individual, and to allow them a fair opportunity to find contentment in life.